is life a recipe

 WTF – yep Cobra juice.
 A healthy drink to bring you well-being and vitality – nah f*ck that mate, I’ll have three pints of Hanoi Beer, please…

-Walking the streets in Vietnam is an experience, cooking is happening everywhere, things being sold, fruits, fish, meats, little burners the size of a flask cooking various delicacies, noodle soups, deep-fried tofu, grilling chicken, beef, and all sorts.
 The smells of the streets are full of these cooking odors, wafting through the air.
-So as you weave through people, avoiding the stock being delivered, dodging motorcycles and cars like a well-trained matador you get a little oasis’ of food literally at your feet.
+So as you weave through people, avoiding the stock being delivered, dodging motorcycles and cars like a well-trained matador you get a little oasis’s of food literally at your feet.
 I so love Hanoi, Vietnam.

-Where did we stay on this trip?
 We stayed at the rather luxurious Hotel Metropole, Hanoi, Vietnam.

 Wow – how beautiful is this place, believe me, it was even better inside.
 Just an amazing experience the time we were there.
 It truly did feel like Christmas back home, with trees and decorations adorning every ceiling and wall, and a nice chill in the air to boot

 So I’m in the breakfast queue at the hotel for some sunny-side-up eggs for Amy, and the lady serving was cracking eggs for the cook who eventually cooked them.
 What was she using, knife, kitchen top, cup edge?
 Nope, she was using another egg.
-Yep another egg.
-Try it it really works, give one a firm tap against the other and one will crack open, just one.
+Yep, another egg.
+Try it it works, give one a firm tap against the other and one will crack open, just one.
 It’s incredible.
 She was cracking an egg every 2-3 seconds, no mess, no shell, incredible.

-This hotel is seriously nice, but we didn’t really eat here at all apart from breakfast.
+This hotel is seriously nice, but we didn’t eat here at all apart from breakfast.
 We just wanted to be out exploring the city and its eateries.
 But what a hotel this is.
 The cold air, the twinkling lights, and the trees made it feel very Christmas in Asia.
 The first time for me in ages.

-Pho 24 Restaurant, Hanoi, Vietnam
+Pho 24 Restaurant, Hanoi, Vietnam.

 My all-time favourite dish, Pho Bo.
 And now to be eating in its home country is exceptional.

 It doesn’t get much better than this folks.
-By the main road, by the lake, in the city center of Vietnam, Hanoi, chaos continues outside, whilst you sit with a Hanoi Beer & slurp your Pho Bo – oh yes indeed I am in heaven!!!
+By the main road, by the lake, in the city center of Vietnam, Hanoi, chaos continues outside, whilst you sit with a Hanoi Beer and slurp your Pho Bo – oh yes indeed I am in heaven!!!

 Here is the view from Pho 24 restaurant window – the Hanoi, Vietnam city lake with the Turtle Temple front and center.
 Not bad whilst slurping an amazing Pho Bo soup with a nice cold Hanoi beer.